 “I would not doubt that he has,” Elrond countered amiably as he turned to go.
 “Namárië, Thranduil.
-I should like to see more of you, so long as you remain with us in Lindon.”
+I would like to see more of you so long as you remain with us in Lindon.”

 “Navaer, Elrond,” Thranduil returned, with particular emphasis upon the Sindarin equivalent of his valediction.
 “Go on.
 Ereinion is waiting.”

 He watched him go from his vantage point on the bluff, Elrond sending up a thin drift of white dust in his wake as he dutifully rushed back to his post.
 Such was a fate Thranduil had refused for himself, running at the beck and call of every Golodh within earshot.
 It would have driven him mad.
 But Elrond was made of different stuff, and oddly enough he seemed well-placed in those circumstances.
 Perhaps it was Eärendil’s blood.
 He shook his head for he would never understand it, but he had learned to leave well enough alone.